What does a Chief Information Officer (CIO) do?

 - It’s less expensive as you usually only pay for the time when you use their services, rather than a salary.

-- You can hire individual CIOs from multiple providers for specialist projects, so you do not have to rely on a single individual in-house having every skill required for every project you want to undertake.
+- You can hire individual CIOs from many providers for specialist projects.
+Allowing you to not rely on a single individual having every skill required for every project you want to undertake.

 There are some disadvantages to consider, such as only having part-time availability.
-However, since the CIO role is strategic and not typically required at the drop of a hat it’s unlikely to have a significant impact.
+But, since the CIO role is strategic, they’re not typically required at the drop of a hat.
+So it’s unlikely to have a significant impact.

-For a growing business, the benefits of outsourcing the CIO function can heavily outweigh the negatives.
+For a growing business, the benefits of outsourcing the CIO function far outweigh the negatives.
 It’s an effective way of gaining an expert to assist with the IT side of the business, without the traditional costs and HR headaches.